hannesdatta/course-odcm/slides/course_introduction.md

 ## Getting inspired...

-What are cool websites/services you always wanted to get data from?
+What are cool websites/services you're currently using a lot?!

-What for?
+Put them in the chat now!

 ## Chartmetric.com - APIs